 "This is the front desk," a man said when she answered.
 "Dr. Cooper has asked me to relay his apologies, but he's unable to join you for breakfast this morning as he has conference duties to attend to."

 “Didn’t know he’d planned to join me for breakfast,” she said, "but thank you for calling.”

 "My pleasure, Dr. Poole.
 Is there anything else I can do for you?"

 "No, thank you," she said and hung up.

 "Who was that?"
 Julia asked as she came out of the bathroom.

 "Front desk.
 It's nothing.
 You ready?"

 Julia nodded and headed for the door.
 Riley followed her, more confused about Dr. Cooper than she’d been the night before.
 She’d taken his behavior as anything but an acceptance of her breakfast invitation.
-She put thoughts of him to rest and went to enjoy breakfast with her daughter.
+She followed Julia out to go for breakfast, determined to avoid him for the rest of the conference.